 Hotel Mercure Mont Saint Michel – Features stylish, comfortable rooms and amenities like a full restaurant and bar.
 Free parking is also available.

-When to Visit
+When to Visit Mont Saint Michel

-What to See
+What to See at Mont Saint Michel

-Summer hours (May 2 – August 31) are 9:30am-7:00pm.
+Summer hours (May 1 – August 31) are 9:00am-7:00pm.
 The rest of the year it closes one hour earlier at 6:00pm.
 The last tickets are sold one hour before closing.

-Note that the abbey is closed to visitors on January 1, May 1, December 25 and on the few days of the year with extremely high tides that make the island inaccessible.
-Entry tickets are 11€ and can be purchased online in advance or at the visitor center.
+Note that the abbey is closed to visitors on January 1, May 1, December 25, and on the few days of the year with extremely high tides that make the island inaccessible.
+Entry tickets are EUR 11 and can be purchased online in advance or at the visitor center.

-Don’t miss a walk around the fifteenth century ramparts for amazing views over the bay.
+Don’t miss a walk around the fifteenth-century ramparts for amazing views over the bay.
 And be sure to veer off the main street and climb one or two of the narrow flights of stairs to explore a little.
 You’ll likely discover charming homes, hidden gardens and still more panoramic viewpoints.

-So, Why Visit Mont Saint Michel?
+So, why visit Mont Saint Michel?

 There’s a reason this dramatic island has been a pilgrimage destination for centuries.
-Both the island and the surrounding tidal landscape and ecosystem make for a fascinating visit.
-It’s well worth the effort to reach Mont Saint Michel’s somewhat remote location, whether on a day trip or an overnight stay.
+Both the island and the surrounding tidal landscape and ecosystem make for a fascinating experience.